dotnize/nize.ph/src/content/posts/2023/hello-world.md

 ---
 title: "Hello, world!"
-description: "My first blog post.
+description: "My first post.
 A short introduction to myself and this site."
 pubDate: "April 17 2023"
 ---